Ilvecoding0912/AppliedDeepLearning/README.md

 # AppliedDeepLearning
-Task 1 contains SGD for linear models; task 2 contains ResNet with mixup data augmentation; task 3 is the ablation study based on task2.
+* Task 1 contains SGD for linear models
+* Task 2 contains ResNet50 model with mixup data augmentation
+* Task 3 is the ablation study based on task2